Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Proposed MPC Design

 \subsection{MPC Design}

 Our proposed robust adaptive economic MPC approach consists of three elements: \begin{itemize} \item We use the parameter estimate $\hat{\theta}_k$ from the projected LMS~\eqref{LMS_update-eqs} to obtain a certainty-equivalent prediction of the system's behavior $\hat{x}_{\cdot|k}$.
-The MPC minimizes the finite-horizon economic cost of this trajectory, consisting of the economic costs $\ell$ and the terminal cost $\ell_\mathrm{f}$. \item We separately minimize the economic cost at an artificial equilibrium $(\hat{x}^\mathrm{s}_k,\hat{u}^\mathrm{s}_k)$ with some weighting $\beta\geq0$. \item To capture the effects of the parametric uncertainty and disturbances, we employ the robust MPC formulation from Section~\ref{ssec:robust_MPC}. \end{itemize}
+The MPC minimizes the finite-horizon economic cost of this trajectory, consisting of the economic costs $\ell$ and the terminal cost $\ell_\mathrm{f}$. \item Additionally, the economic cost at an artificial equilibrium $(\hat{x}^\mathrm{s}_k,\hat{u}^\mathrm{s}_k)$ is minimized with some weighting $\beta\geq0$. \item To capture the effects of the parametric uncertainty and disturbances, we employ the robust MPC formulation from Section~\ref{ssec:robust_MPC}. \end{itemize}

 The robust adaptive economic MPC problem is given by

 The solution of~\eqref{MPC_scheme} is denoted by $\hat{x}_{\cdot|k}^\ast,\mathbb{X}_{\cdot|k}^\ast, z_{\cdot|k}^\ast, v_{\cdot|k}^\ast, v_k^{s\ast}, \hat{x}^\mathrm{s\ast}_k, \hat{u}^\mathrm{s\ast}_k$, and the corresponding value of the cost function~\eqref{MPC_scheme-a} by $\mathcal{J}^\ast_N(x_k,\hat{\theta}_k, \lambda_k)$.
 The closed-loop system is obtained by applying the control input to the system~\eqref{prob_setup:eq-dynamics}.